 You pay two things: Meta’s per-message charge (marketing messages in India are typically sub-rupee to around ₹1, and rates change) plus your platform subscription, which often starts near ₹999–₹2,500 a month.
 See our pricing for current plans.

 Yes.
 Using the official WhatsApp Business API with opt-in and approved templates is fully allowed.
-DLT applies to SMS, not WhatsApp.
+DLT applies to SMS only.

 It does, often better than email or SMS, because open and reply rates are very high and most customers already live on the app.